 Click here for the Government website where to apply for general licences.

-In addition, Gove updated and published the general licence for shooting woodpigeons to prevent damage to crops (PDF).
-And the Countryside March in London is gathering pace, with more groups backing it and volunteers handing out leaflets about it at country shows.
+In reaction to government inacvitity, the Countryside March in London is gathering pace, with more groups backing it and volunteers handing out leaflets about it at country shows.